WojciechLuczak/taskList/README.md

 # taskList
-[PL] little app/site to make a task list, only front end, without database to save it.
+Welcome to the little app/site to make a task list, only front end, without database to save it.
 ## possibilities
 it's able to add new task, check if it's done or not yet and you can delete it.
 You are unable to edit - in order to edit need to delete and add again.
 You can't also change the order